danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 how Penelope turned from her son to her husband, and rightly,
 how every room that was his had become Odysseus's chamber,
 how the young man who had managed and struggled and waited and suffered
-found himself merely the offspring again—just a name on a lineage.
+found himself merely the offspring again—a name and a bloodline.

 "What will they sing about me?" asked the boy, and his voice had grown bitter.
 "That I endured?
 That I counted the stores while the suitors were feasting?